 Levelized cost of energy (LCOE) is a common benchmark in the energy market.
 The basic idea is to estimate the lifetime cost of producing a form of energy and divide that by projected lifetime output.
 The measure allows reasonable comparisons of fundamentally different energy technologies with different cost structures.

 The same approach can be used to compare the variants within a single energy technology category.
 Levelized cost of hydrogen (LCOH) allows reasonable comparisons of the different hydrogen production technologies.

 There are different types of electrolyzers.
 The three main types are described as:

-Our patented eDynamic® electrolyzer utilizes advanced AWE technology that incorporates anion exchange membranes.
+Our patented eDynamic® electrolyzer utilizes membrane based, advanced alkaline technology that incorporates anion exchange membranes.
 The electrolyzer is designed to run at high current densities within a wide dynamic range.

 The different types have distinct combinations of characteristics, and choosing which to adopt involves balancing tradeoffs.

 Ours is the only electrolyzer that is at once very low CapEx, very high current density, and operates across a wide dynamic range so that plant managers can easily adjust production rates depending on energy price, green energy availability, and/or demand for hydrogen.